TylorS/reginn/README.md

 Reginn was built to eliminate the crutch on monolithic imperative APIs to work with the command line.

-Leading alternatives—such as commander.js—are both largely unmaintained and feature large imperative classes, which are bad for reusability.
-Commander introduces many new syntaxes that you have to learn and all are based around the way you format strings.
+Leading alternatives are both largely unmaintained and feature large imperative classes, which are bad for reusability.
+Many of them introduces many new syntaxes that you have to learn and all are based around the way you format strings.
 As you know, that is a recipe for disaster.
 Commander also forces the intermixing of where you declare your application’s